Mercateo/rest-hateoas-client/Readme.md

 1. Simple [example](src/test/java/com/mercateo/rest/hateoas/client/example/Example.java) To make it run one needs to run the example server which can be found [here](https://github.com/Mercateo/rest-demo-feature).

 2. SSE [example](src/test/java/com/mercateo/rest/hateoas/client/example/sse/Example.java).
+To make it run one has to run the server of the [factcast](https://github.com/uweschaefer/factcast) project.

-To make it run one has to run the server of the [factcast](https://github.com/uweschaefer/factcast) project
+3. further SSE [example](src/test/java/com/mercateo/rest/hateoas/client/example/sse/Example2.java).
+To make it run one has to run the server of the [factcast](https://github.com/uweschaefer/factcast) project.